Audit or Tax, Which is the Better Job?

 Tax and Audit Compensation

 You may be wondering which field offers the more significant compensation opportunities.
-I've seen auditors and tax folks make plenty of money through the years.
+I’ve seen auditors and tax folks make plenty of money through the years.
 So, you can do well with either.
 But being in the field best suited to you will enhance your ability to generate income.
 Why?
 Because happy people are more productive and effective.
-That's one reason choosing the right field--tax or audit--is critical.
+That’s one reason choosing the right field–tax or audit–is critical.

 Tax and Audit Work Hours

+If you’ve worked in public accounting, you’ve seen tax people working late into the evenings and on weekends throughout tax season.
+The tax deadlines lead to compressed work schedules, especially in the early part of the calendar year.
+But tax people usually get relief in the summer or late in the year.
 Audit personnel tend to have steadier workloads, though their work can also be seasonal.
 For instance, if you work with a firm that does governmental audits, there may be a substantial number of engagements with June 30 and September 30 year-ends, leading to increased workloads later in the calendar year.
 So check with the firms you interview with to see how the audit workloads vary.

 Talk to Auditors and Tax Persons